openbaton/docs/docs/fms-sipp-tutorial.md

 ### Using the dashboard

-If you want to use the Dashboard go to `Catalogue -> NS Descriptors`, copy the text of NSD "sipp-fms-nsd.json", click `Add NSD -> Upload NSD`, paste the NSD and click `Store NSD`.
+If you want to use the Dashboard go to `Catalogue -> NS Descriptors`, copy the text of NSD "sipp-fms-nsd.json", click `On Board NSD -> Upload JSON`, paste the NSD and click `Upload NSD`.

 ### Using the CLI